gocurr/proxy/README.md

-# TCP proxy in Go
+# TCP Proxy in Go

 To download, run: